mzomparelli/zVirtualDesktop/README.md

 [![Donate](https://github.com/mzomparelli/zVirtualDesktop/blob/master/Donate1.png?raw=true)](https://www.paypal.me/MichaelZomparelli/)

-__Installation__
-This program uses `IsolatedStorage` for the settings file so in order for each new version to read the same settings file it is important that the program be unzipped and run from the same location everytime.

 It's preferable to run directly from the `Startup` folder

 You can get to the `Startup` folder by typing `Startup` into the address bar of any Windows Explorer window.
 Simply copy the file into that folder.